Seven Tips for Increasing Engagement During Q&ABy Lou Solomon

 “Any questions?
 Okay, that’s it.
-Enjoy the rest of day and thanks for the good work you’re doing out there.”
+Enjoy the rest of the day and thanks for the good work you’re doing out there.”
+This is an example of someone barreling through Q&A. The audience had no voice.

 Gloria was a senior executive who had just delivered an energetic but one-way launch of the second phase of an initiative to a group of 30 managers who had been tapped as emerging leaders.
 Gloria’s presentation went by like a freight train and there wasn’t much of an opportunity to get on board.
 Everything was buttoned up.
 It was going to be fantastic.